Azure/data-product-streaming/CONTRIBUTING.md

 ## Steering Committee and Stewardship of the project

-The Enterprise-Scale Analytics Committee and its members (aka Steering Committee Members) are the primary caretakers of the Enterprise-Scale Analytics repos including language, design, policy oversight, and reference implementations.
+The Data Management & Analytics Scenario Committee and its members (aka Steering Committee Members) are the primary caretakers of the Data Management & Analytics Scenario repos including language, design, policy oversight, and reference implementations.
 Membership to steering committee will be solely baesd on active contribution and thought leadership in the preject and community.

 Voting members may be added once approved by the Steering Committee.
 All members abide by all organizational polices, including the code of conduct.
 The membership of a Steering Committee member can be withdrawn in the case of written notice of resignation or if the member is unreachable or unresponsive for more than three months.